 If you or your family has experienced a recent hardship that is not reflected on your current FAFSA forms, such as loss of income or unusually high medical expenses, you may request a reevaluation of your financial aid eligibility.

 Or, you may also request an increase to their cost of attendance for unusual expenses they may have during the academic year, such as purchasing a new computer, or books and supplies that exceed the budgeted amount.

-To determine your eligibility for professional judgment, please contact the Financial Aid Office.
+To determine your eligibility for professional judgment, please click here to complete the financial aid appeal form.

 For financial aid purposes, a student is considered a dependent of their parents unless the student is:

 - serving on active duty in the US Armed Forces